rubenvar/csv-reader/README.md

 If this extension was useful to you in any way, please consider leaving a ⭐ 5-star review.

-👨‍💻 It will take you less than a minute, and will greatly help reach new audiences.
+It will take you less than a minute, and will greatly help reach new audiences.

 - [Leave a review in Chrome](https://chrome.google.com/webstore/detail/csv-reader/dnioinfbhmclclfdbcnlfgbojdpdicde).
 - [Leave a review in Firefox](https://addons.mozilla.org/en-US/firefox/addon/csv-reader/).

-🙏 Thank you very much!
+Thank you very much!

+### Contribute

+Of course, suggestions and PRs are welcome.
+This is (roughly) the dev process:

+**TODO**

+I'm avoiding to add a build/compiling process (+ adding packages, webpack, etc.) for as long as I can to try and keep it simple.

 ## Some kind of roadmap

 Some features I'd like to work on (help appreciated):

-- [ ] Show **progress**: while the content is being processed, hide it and show a loading component.
+- [ ] Show **progress**: while the content is being processed, hide the raw csv and show a loading component.
-- [x] Add option to just _rainbow-code_ csv (like the [vscode plugin](https://github.com/mechatroner/vscode_rainbow_csv)) instead of making a table.
-- [ ] Try to stop .csv files from **downloading**, and instead open them in browser so thay can be converted.
+- [ ] Try to stop .csv files from **downloading**, and instead open them in browser so thay can be converted. _How?_
-- [ ] Add option to download csv file.
+- [ ] Try to **auto-detect** separator.
-- [x] Add option to download file as JSON (when there is a title row).
-- [ ] Redesign popup with new functions.
 - [ ] Make columns **hideable**.
 - [ ] Make table sortable by column.
-- [ ] Detect if text _looks like a link_.
+- [ ] Detect if text _looks like a link_ instead of having a popup checkbox.
-- [ ] Try to **auto-detect** separator.
+- [ ] Add option to download csv file.
-- [ ] Maybe add the `reset` button at the top of the table instead of having to open the popup again.
 - [ ] Add an initial check to see if content is _too big_.
-If it is, change the parse method to a lighter (but maybe less precise) one.
+If it is, change the parse method to a lighter (but maybe less precise) one?